-YAKKUM Emergency Unit (YEU) is introducing climate adaptive agriculture to 8 communities in Gunungkidul District to accelerate the adoption of resilience farming with necessary agriculture infrastructure, climate-related agriculture network and improved seeds propagation capacity against impacts of extreme climate events.
+YAKKUM Emergency Unit (YEU) has introduced climate adaptive agriculture to 8 communities in Gunungkidul District to accelerate the adoption of resilience farming with necessary agriculture infrastructure, climate-related agriculture networks and improved seeds propagation capacity against impacts of extreme climate events.

-Indonesia Disaster Risk Index in 2013, issued by BNPB (National Disaster Management Agency), classified Gunungkidul District in a multi-hazard zone with drought amongst the highest causes of disaster.
-However, current agriculture practices in the area indicate that farmers plant rice varieties for high productivity value which is not drought-tolerant.
-The condition is exacerbated by shifts in the seasonal farming calendar, irregular precipitation patterns which cause explosions of weeds, crop pests and plant diseases, and depleted water sources.
-These constitute to crop failures and shortage of locally-grown seed supply.
+Indonesia Disaster Risk Index in 2013, issued by BNPB (National Disaster Management Agency), classified Gunungkidul District a multi-hazard zone with drought amongst the highest cause of disaster.
+However, current agricultural practices in the area indicate that farmers plant rice varieties for high productivity value which is not drought-tolerant.
+The condition is exacerbated by shifts in the seasonal farming calendar, irregular precipitation patterns which cause explosions of weeds, crop pests and plant diseases and depleted water sources.
+These constitute crop failures and shortages of locally-grown seed supply.
 Thus, it is necessary to develop drought-tolerant seeds for propagation, establish a production network and improve farmers’ organisational capacity.

-The innovation will be introduced to 8 communities to address:
+The innovation was introduced to 8 communities to address:

-These proposed interventions are designed to reduce the risks from crop failure and to ensure the availability of seed storage in case of emergencies.
-In addition, farmers are encouraged to apply environment-friendly practices to farming through the production of organic fertiliser to improve the structure of soil in karst areas and bio-pesticide to control pests and diseases.
-The innovation on climate adaptive agriculture in drought-prone areas has considered cost-efficiency measures with a direct contribution from the target communities and the local government, and also replicability for sustainable practices.
+These proposed interventions were designed to reduce the risks from crop failure and to ensure the availability of seed storage in case of emergencies.
+In addition, farmers were encouraged to apply environment-friendly practices to farming through the production of organic fertiliser to improve the structure of soil in karst areas and bio-pesticides to control pests and diseases.
+The innovation on climate adaptive agriculture in drought-prone areas considered cost-efficiency measures with direct contributions from the target communities and the local government and also replicability for sustainable practices.

-Overall Objective: Agricultural communities living in drought-prone zones are able to minimise the impacts of drought by supporting them through the production of short-cycle and drought-tolerant seed varieties, combating crop pests and diseases and in developing institutional capacity for food security.
+Overall Objective: Agricultural communities living in drought-prone zones are able to minimise the impacts of drought by supporting them through the production of short-cycle and drought-tolerant seed varieties, combating crop pests and diseases and developing institutional capacity for food security.
+Expected Outcomes: